WBUF

 Websitewbuf.com

 WBUF (92.9 FM) is a commercial radio station licensed to Buffalo, New York.
-Its studios are located at the Rand Building in Downtown Buffalo, with its transmitter on Elmwood Avenue in North Buffalo.
-WBUF is owned by Townsquare Media and broadcasts a mainstream rock radio format known as "92.9 WBUF".
+Its studios are located at the Rand Building in downtown Buffalo, with its transmitter on Elmwood Avenue in North Buffalo.
+WBUF is owned by Townsquare Media and broadcasts a mainstream rock radio format known as "92.9 WBUF, Buffalo's Real Rock".

 WBUF began streaming its programming on the Internet in mid-November 2006.
-The station has an HD 2 subchannel that airs religious programming from Family Life Network.
-WBUF also uses two FM translator stations: W291CN on 106.1 MHz in Buffalo and W239BA on 95.7 MHz in Niagara Falls, New York.
-Both those translators are owned by Family Life Network and carry its programming by way of the WBUF-HD2 signal.
+The station has a HD 2 subchannel that airs religious programming from Family Life Network.
+WBUF also uses three FM translator stations: W239BA on 95.7 MHz in Niagara Falls, New York, W262CQ on 100.3 MHz in Lockport, New York and W291CN on 106.1 MHz in Buffalo.
+These three translators carry the Family Life Network programming by way of the WBUF-HD2 signal.

 Superpower status